Residential bridging loans

 Assemble your documents early

-For a regulated residential case, lenders typically require identification, proof of address, details of the security property (including any existing mortgage), evidence supporting your exit strategy, and income documentation.
-If the exit is a sale, evidence of the marketing position (estate agent details, listing status, comparable sales) strengthens the application.
+For a regulated residential case, lenders typically require identification, proof of address, details of the security property including any existing mortgage, evidence supporting your exit strategy, and income documentation.
 Having these ready before your first enquiry can save days or weeks.

 2